 The Bloglovin’ Consumer Study found that 61% of women said they won’t engage with an in an influencer’s sponsored content if it doesn’t feel genuine.
 Even though this study is specifically about women the principle applies the same across the industry.

 Trust and authenticity is crucial for influencer marketing as it affects both influencer and the brand.
-Low engagement is not just a result of poor content but also lack of trust.
+Low engagement is not just a result of poor content but also a lack of trust.

 Maybe this is one of the reasons why Selena Gomez is the most followed account on Instagram to date – excluding Instagram itself, of course.

-Out of curiosity about whether influencers follow the FTC (US Federal Trade Commission) guidelines or at least use Instagram’s Branded Content Tool, we selected four countries in Southeast Asia (Malaysia, Singapore, Thailand, and Indonesia) and the top five most followed account influencers.
+Out of curiosity about whether influencers follow the FTC (US Federal Trade Commission) guidelines or at least use Instagram’s Branded Content Tool, we selected four countries in Southeast Asia (Malaysia, Singapore, Thailand, and Indonesia) and the top five most-followed account influencers.

 Pretty much the same.